 But the victory was by no means completed.
 The question still remained, How was the enemy to be made prisoner?
 One of the fur-traders seized it by the tail and tried to draw it out.
 He failed to do more than draw forth a tremendous growl.
-Another fur-trader, aided by Larry, came to the assistance of the first, and, by their united power, plucked Bruin out of the hole like a cork out of a bottle. turned with fury on his enemies, two of whom sprang back, overturning Larry in the act.
-At that moment one of the fur-traders, a stalwart Canadian. leaped upon the bear, grasped him by the throat. and tried to strangle him.
-One of the others, seeing this, caught at the brute's legs and tumbled him on his side, for which he was rewarded with a scratch which tore his right arm open from the elbow to the The hands of the stout Canadian were at the same time severely lacerated by the brute's claws.
-During the brief moments in which this struggle lasted.
-Big Ben had leaped from his steed; detached the stoat line which always hung at his saddle-bow: made a noose as deftly as if he had been a British tar or a hangman, and passed it quickly over the Drawing it tight he took a turn bear's muzzle. round its neck, another round its fore-legs, and a third round the body.
-After this the work of subjugation was easy, and Bruin was finally reduced to slavery.
+Another fur-trader, aided by Larry, came to the assistance of the first, and, by their united power, plucked Bruin out of the hole like a cork out of a bottle.
+He turned with fury on his enemies, two of whom sprang back, overturning Larry in the act.
+At that moment one of the fur-traders, a stalwart Canadian, leaped upon the bear, grasped him by the throat, and tried to strangle him.
+One of the others, seeing this, caught at the brute's legs and tumbled him on his side, for which he was rewarded with a scratch which tore his right arm open from the elbow to the The hands of the stout Canadian were at the wrist. same time severely lacerated by the brute's claws.
+During the brief moments in which this struggle asted, Big Ben had leaped from his steed; detached the stout line which always hung at his saddle-bow; made a noose as deftly as if he had been a British ar or a hangman, and passed it quickly over the bear's muzzle.
+Drawing it tight he took a turn ound its neck, another round its fore-legs, and a hird round the body.
+After this the work of submuch d him ehind. oversperate ar into ond the ning to in good greater , which dy had at time, gain the checked ed until this was tood the nd made last the t that it cape was rough at a house er house 11.
+As 8 firewood v O' Hale erved at the jugation was easy, and Bruin was finally reduced to slavery.